system76/docs/_articles/upgrade-pop.md

 ---

 Pop 18.04 includes a new recovery system feature.
 If you would like this new feature, please reinstall the operating system as described here: [Install Pop](/articles/install-pop/).
 Future upgrades will update the recovery partition enabling more reliable upgrades.
 The recovery partition also provides a live environment that helps speed up diagnosing and fixing support issues.
 Upgrading in place will not create a recovery partition.

 ### Create Installation USB

 First, we recommend having Pop!_OS installation media handy before starting any upgrades in case something goes wrong.
-You can find instructions on creating a a USB with Pop!_OS from [support.system76.com](/articles/live-disk/).
+You can find instructions on creating a USB with Pop!_OS from our [live disk](/articles/live-disk/) article.

 ### Backup Your Files